 The more viscous the concentrate, the more likely you will need a higher temperature to ensure that it has all been consumed.
 Below is a short list of suggestions for some different concentrate styles and what temperatures work best for them.
 Use this as a way to compare your concentrate to some of the more well-known varieties out there, and play around with the highs and lows of each section to figure out what works for you.

 Low Heat (400°F to 500°F): Wax, Crumble

 High Heat (700°F to 800°F): Shatter, Oil

 Atomizer or Nail Material

-With vaporizers, be sure to check for suggested temperature and wattage specifications to make sure you are not going to fry any circuitry.
+Choose safe vaporizers.
+Be sure to check for suggested temperature specifications to make sure you are not going to fry any circuitry.
 Usually, vaporizers can handle all temperatures suggested in this list, but some models may only support specific wattage and therefore restrict your temperature options.
+Happy vaping!